anseki/jquery-plainoverlay/README.md

 - If target is `<iframe>` element, jQuery 1.10.3+ or 2.0.4+ must be used. (see [#14180: focusin/out special events don't work cross-window](http://bugs.jquery.com/ticket/14180))
 - As everyone knows, IE8- has many problems.
 CSS `position:fixed` in HTML without `<!DOCTYPE>` is ignored.
-If your web site supports IE8- and it use `position:fixed`, HTML must include `<!DOCTYPE>` even if plainOverlay is not used.
-And plainOverlay uses `position:fixed`.
+If your web site supports IE8- and it use `position:fixed`, HTML must include `<!DOCTYPE>` even if jQuery-plainOverlay is not used.
+And jQuery-plainOverlay uses `position:fixed`.
 - [`plainoverlayshow`](#plainoverlayshow) and [`plainoverlayhide`](#plainoverlayhide) events bubble up the DOM hierarchy.

 ## See Also